mslembro/firebase-realtime-db-upython/README.md

 # Firebase Realtime Database with MicroPython

-This projects provides a MicroPython library for using Google Firebase Realtime Database.
+This project provides a MicroPython library for using Google Firebase Realtime Database.
 At the moment we omit the authentication part so make sure access to your Realtime database is set up properly.
+You should only use this library in a hobby project, not in production environments.
 This library is free of use and may contain additional features in the future.

 ## Structure of this repo